Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Edith Perez

 Dr. Perez closed by emphasizing the feasibility of making a significant and meaningful impact.
-It is an achievable and noble goal to ensure all communities have equal access to new, more effective screening, diagnosis, and treatments.
+It is an achievable and noble goal to ensure all communities have access to new, more effective screening, diagnosis, and treatments.
 In this way, cancer risk can be decreased, and all persons diagnosed with cancer may become long-term survivors.

 Advancing Precision Medicine Through Comprehensive Molecular Profiling